ddrone/adventures-in-compilation/README.md

 ## Adventure 6: convert LVar to LIf following chapter 5 of Essentials of Compilation

 - [x] Implement postfix conditional in the parser
-- [ ] Add new operators and fix up the partial evaluator
+- [x] Add new operators and fix up the partial evaluator
+- [ ] Figure out why partial evaluation seems to be getting stuck on new test
 - [ ] Add conditional statements to the AST and parse them

 ## Adventure 5: back to actual compilation; implement register allocation for LVar